efeslab/hardware-bugbase/sssp-fsm-error/README.md

     always_ff @(posedge clk) begin
-        // The following code may "do vertex" three times, if the second and third 'valid' come in adjacent cycles. if (valid) begin
+        // The following code may "do vertex" three times, if the second and third 'valid' come in adjacent cycles.
+        // Delaying the 'valid' bit for a cycle can fix this problem. if (valid) begin
             case (state)
                 DO_VERTEX: $display("do vertex!");